DanielNill/danielnill.github.io/_posts/2012-07-28-nodejs-tutorial-with-socketio.markdown

     server.listen(8001);
 {% endhighlight %}

 With these changes we are now sending something to the client.
 Save `server.js` and run `node server.js` .
 Still nothing happens, but if we go to [http://localhost:8001](http://localhost:8001) we see a page that says "hello world"!
-Also useful to note, if we look at the command line we see that it has printed "connection".

-What happens if we reload the browser?
-We see the same page and the command line has printed "connection" again.
-This is because the actions we put inside createServer will be executed each time [http://localhost:8001](http://localhost:8001) is loaded.
+The actions we put inside createServer will be executed each time [http://localhost:8001](http://localhost:8001) is loaded.
 Lets slow down and go through what we did line by line.

 {% highlight javascript  %}
 var server = http.createServer(function(request, response){});